Want to make money upcycling decor from charity and thrift shop finds? From candlesticks to picture frames, here’s how to make them more valuable.

 These candlesticks, probably once quite grand looking, were £1 each in a charity shop.
 I liked their shape although the taller one had a few cracks in it.

-I filled the cracks and a couple of holes with polyfilla.
+I filled the cracks and a couple of holes with Polyfilla.
 It didn’t need to be perfect because I was going to cover it up but it still needed to look solid.

 I stopped taking progress photos after several coats of Autentico paint in Ivory.
 This photo was after two coats.
+There were a lot of coats!

 The paint would have covered better if I’d put a primer underneath but I didn’t think initially that it was worth the extra step.
 But it did take a lot of coats to get decent coverage over the dark base.